kyma-project/control-plane/docs/provisioner/08-02-provisioning-gardener.md

 </div>

 The operation of provisioning is asynchronous.
-The operation of provisioning returns the Runtime Operation Status containing the Runtime ID (`provisionRuntime.runtimeID`) and the operation ID (`provisionRuntime.id`).
-Use the Runtime ID to [check the Runtime Status](08-04-runtime-status.md).
-Use the provisioning operation ID to [check the Runtime Operation Status](08-03-runtime-operation-status.md) and verify that the provisioning was successful.
+The operation of provisioning returns the Runtime operation status containing the Runtime ID (`provisionRuntime.runtimeID`) and the operation ID (`provisionRuntime.id`).
+Use the Runtime ID to [check the Runtime status](08-04-runtime-status.md).
+Use the provisioning operation ID to [check the Runtime operation status](08-03-runtime-operation-status.md) and verify that the provisioning was successful.

 > **NOTE:** To see how to provide the labels, see [this](../compass/03-02-labels.md) document.
 To see an example of label usage, go [here](../../components/director/examples/register-application/register-application.graphql).